 Our staff consists of experienced former professional and college soccer players from diverse backgrounds, whose main goal is to introduce soccer to Milwaukee's urban population.

-Schedule Games vs the Simbas
+Schedule Scrimmages vs Simbas

 Contact Coach Dee and Coach Jason with any questions about the club, schedule changes, and anything else you can think of!

-THE MILWAUKEE SIMBA SOCCER CLUB (MSSC) utilizes soccer as an organizing tool to channel urban, minority, and low income youth into organized activities that are designed to promote soccer as part of a heathy lifestyle, including better nutrition and academic achievement.
+THE MILWAUKEE SIMBA SOCCER CLUB (MSSC) utilizes soccer as an organizing tool to channel urban, minority, and low income youth into organized activities that are designed to promote soccer as part of a healthy lifestyle, including better nutrition and academic achievement.
 MSSC also affords members an opportunity to play and compete at the highest levels their soccer skills will allow.

 GET A MEMBERSHIP To be a Simba, the only requirements are a desire to learn, to appreciate, and love competition in the beautiful sport.
 Of course, team member must adhere to the policies and procedures of the club, and satisfy any club fee requirement.